PollRobots/sdf_tool/docs/color.md

 This tool processes color internally within the shader in the CIE XYZ colorspace.
-This is makes the math that operates on color values easier in the shader pipeline, because the color values are in a perceptually uniform space, but it can be harder to reason about them.
+This is makes the math that operates on color values easier in the shader pipeline, because the color values are in a linear space, but it can be harder to reason about them.

 To demonstrate this, the following example colors a cube with a blend of red →